-Title of Program or Project You Would Like to Share Information About (up to 81 characters) Submitting Individual or Organization and Contact Information (optional) Individual or Organization name Contact name (if different from above) o Contact email Contact phone Program or Project Summary (up to 500 characters) What Service Planning Area (SPA) does the Program or Project serve?
+Title of Program or Project You Would Like to Share Information About (up to 81 characters) Submitting Individual or Organization and Contact Information (optional) Individual or Organization name Contact name (if different from above) Contact email Contact phone Program or Project Summary (up to 500 characters) What Service Planning Area (SPA) does the Program or Project serve?
 How many young people does the Program or Project serve?
-Describe How the Program or Project Addresses a Need Existing in LA County, including the Population Identified as in Need of Services or Support (up to 500characters) How does the Program or Project Align with the CMJJP Mission and Guiding Principles (up to 300 characters)? logic models, charts/graphs, references to academic publications, etc.) 5 , 51 ,
+Describe How the Program or Project Addresses a Need Existing in LA County, including the Population Identified as in Need of Services or Support (up to 500characters) How does the Program or Project Align with the CMJJP Mission and Guiding Principles (up to 300 characters)?
+You may optionally include up to three additional pages of supporting materials (e.g. logic models, charts/graphs, references to academic publications, etc.)